nadiaparsell/stedi-human-balance-analytics/README.md

 ## Overview

-This project leverages AWS Glue, AWS S3, Python, and Spark to build a lakehouse solution for the STEDI Step Trainer.
+This project leverages AWS Glue, AWS S3, Athena, IAM roles, VPC gateway, Python, Spark, SQL, and etc to build a lakehouse solution for the STEDI Step Trainer.
 The solution processes and curates sensor data to support machine learning models that accurately detect steps.

 ## Key Requirements